rmcsharry/sensei/README.md

 You have an [OpenAI API account](https://openai.com/blog/openai-api) and a [Heroku](https://signup.heroku.com/) account, and you have the `yarn`, `node`, and `heroku` packages installed on your machine.

-## Optional

-Use [GitHub](https://github.com/) to host your repository and set up CI before deploying to Heroku.
-There is a GitHub workflow file you can tinker with.

 ## Steps to get started

 1. `git clone https://github.com/pemulis/sensei.git`